Ononto Prem

 Ononto Prem is a 1977 Bangladeshi film directed by Razzak and starring Razzak and Bobita.
 This was the first film directed by Razzak.

 Controversies

 The film became very controversial due to a two minute long kissing scene between Razzak and Bobita.
 It was the first kissing scene in Dhallywood and was almost unthinkable at that time.
-However, the scene was erased from the final cut.
+However, the scene was erased in the final cut.